Victornfb/victornfb/README.md

 - 📖 Graduated as a Bachelor of Computer Science at Faculdade das Américas (FAM) and Computer Technician by Etec Sapopemba.

-- ⚡ I have experience as a Node.js, PHP, and React Developer, always applying good practices such as Clean Architecture, Unit and Integrated Tests (TDD), SOLID principles, and many others.
+- ⚡ I have experience as a Node.js, PHP and ReactJs Developer, always applying best practices such as Clean Architecture, unit and integration tests (TDD), SOLID principles, in addition to implementing cloud services such as GCP and AWS.

 <br>